Blockchain-Learning-Group/dapp-fundamentals/course-content/bonus-exercises.rst

 .. important::

-    Anyone can withdraw the balance!!
+    anyone can withdraw the balance!!

-10. Add a storage variable to define who the owner of the token is
+10. add a storage variable to define who the owner of the token is

 ::

     address public owner_;

-11. Add a constructor to set the sender of the contract creation transaction as the owner
+11. add a constructor to set the sender of the contract creation transaction as the owner

 ::